Perceived Miracles

 I walk in the door,

-my dog is there to greet me
+my dog is there to greet me,

-furiously wagging his tail,
+wagging his tail furiously

-whilst sniffing around my shopping bags,
+whilst sniffing around my shopping bags

-He has that suspicious perplexed
+He has that suspicious, perplexed

-look on his face,
+look on his face ,

-One I’ve seen it many times before
+one I’ve seen so many times before

-I know what he’s thinking,
+I know what he’s thinking:

-how the hell I can come home
+how the hell do I regularly come home

 with a fully cooked chicken in a bag,

-yet he cannot find so much as a stale roadkill,
+Yet he cannot find so much as a stale roadkill

-when out for a walk
+when I bring him for a walk?

-I look back at him incredulous too,
+I look back at him, incredulous too…

 do you really think chickens